bhauman/bhauman.github.com/drafts/inline-eval.md

 </pre></div>

-OK now we have a function which we can re-use, but there is definitely room for improvement.
+OK now we have a `look-html` function which we can re-use, but there is definitely room for improvement.
 If we look at the data that's returned by the `look` function you can see that there is also an `:img-path`.
 Let's use that to add more visual interest to our game display.

 <div class="cljs-editor-new" data-sci-ctx="main-game"><pre>
 ;; let's build up an expression to format the :image-path as